Apartments at CityCenterDC

 What fee is that, you might ask?
 Well, we are talking about the swap fee, credit charge, or mark-up.
 It goes by many names, but it is ultimately the overhead and profit a lender embeds into the swap rate in excess of the mid-market swap rate.
 The mid-market swap rate, which reflects a swap provider’s cost, is the rate at which two credit-worthy banks would transact if one wanted to pay fixed and the other wanted to receive fixed in the same swap structure.
 The fixed rate a real estate borrower agrees to pay in a swap, then is the combination of this mid-market rate and the credit charge the bank will add to the rate at execution.

 How does this happen?
-Doesn't my lender have to disclose all of their fees?
+Don't lenders have to disclose all of their fees?

 Let’s consider an example.
 A bank issues a term sheet for floating rate loan at 1 month LIBOR plus a loan spread, say 2.00%.
 The term sheet states that the borrower will be required to swap the floating rate to a fixed rate of interest and that the current all-in rate would be, say, 5.0%.
 (This all-in rate is equal to the 2.00% loan spread plus the fixed swap rate.)
 On the surface this may seem okay, but what is not disclosed is the fee the bank plans to embed in the swap.
 If the bank’s mid-market swap rate is 2.70%, they have added 30 basis points to the swap rate.
 On a $25mm, 7-year loan this amounts to a present value of about $490,000.
 Dodd-Frank requires banks designated as swap dealers to disclose their mid-market swap rate at the time a swap is entered into, but not when a term sheet is provided to a prospective borrower.
 This means that in our example, a borrower may only learn at closing the bank is charging 30 basis points on the swap.
 Of course, it’s probably too late then to question a swap fee of 30 basis points, at least without delaying the closing.